A Gastronomic Extravaganza: World-Renowned Chefs and Fine Wines Unite at Hong Kong Wine & Dine Festival 2025

-HONG KONG, Oct.
-20, 2025 (GLOBE NEWSWIRE) -- This month, Hong Kong welcomes one of Asia’s most anticipated culinary events.
-From 23 to 26 October 2025, the Hong Kong Wine & Dine Festival will be transforming the Central Harbourfront into an epicurean festival of masterful dishes, innovative wine pairings and high-profile collaborations.
-Guests can look forward to the return of signature highlights, from the BEA Grand Wine Pavilion – showcasing rare wine vintages and emerging global discoveries – to the Tasting Room, where acclaimed chefs unveil exclusive limited-time creations.
+TORONTO and HONG KONG, Oct.
+22, 2025 (GLOBE NEWSWIRE) -- This month, Hong Kong welcomes one of Asia’s most anticipated culinary events.
+From October 23 to 26, 2025, the Hong Kong Wine & Dine Festival will be transforming the Central Harbourfront into an epicurean festival of masterful dishes, innovative wine pairings and high-profile collaborations.
+Guests can look forward to the return of signature highlights, from the BEA Grand Wine Pavilion—showcasing rare wine vintages and emerging global discoveries—to the Tasting Room, where acclaimed chefs unveil exclusive limited-time creations.
 And you won’t want to miss Towngas Gourmet Avenue, which brings together 12 of the city’s most lauded restaurants.

 Among the standout moments will be the chance to hear directly from leading voices in the industry, including celebrated chefs from both the Tasting Room and Towngas Gourmet Avenue.